diannaofengzi/datura-ctf/README.md

   <img src="Introduction/_img/datura.jpg" />
 </p>

 DaturaCTF is a database for **ideas** and **tools** to use in CTF competitions.
-It's purpose is to help the user to find solutions and provide some tools to use when offline.
+It's purpose is to help the user (usually me) to find solutions and provide some tools to use when offline.

+The tools that I use most often are marked with a heart <span style="color:red">❤️</span> symbol.

 This database was mostly made from [CTF Katana](https://github.com/JohnHammond/ctf-katana) and [HackTricks](https://book.hacktricks.xyz), but also from tools found along the way.
 I do not own most of this content, I just gathered it in one place.
 Credit goes to the original authors, linked in the different sections.